Lovelace1204/Code_HoTro_HocTap/README.md

 +		// Confidential password now can't be seen when typing ( not perfectly secured )
 + 29/5/2024 : Update ver 1.2.4
 +		// Fixed some critical bugs on ValidDate check
++ 23/6/2024 : Update ver 1.2.5
++		// Add "AddDotAfter" for better appearance :) ( also for automated align )